Red Hen Publications

 However, by this time, I believe that — inside the story — Dobby had been ordered to watch Harry and to tell his master when Harry was going to be in Diagon Alley to buy his school supplies.
 (And Dobby would have let himself be glimpsed.
 You do not see an Elf unless he wants you to) In that case, Harry would even have caught a glimpse of Dobby at the Weasleys’ (since Dobby would still be watching him) and we could let the twins’ explain what a House Elf is then.

 It might have made for a satisfactory mystery/suspense element if we just plain didn’t know what Dobby was all about, and Dobby hadn’t come forth to wibble about the terrible “plot”, moan about his horrible masters, and make it clear that he was actually on Harry’s side until after the rogue bludger incident.
-But none of this would have been conducive to the slapstick comedy that Rowling preferred at this point in the project.
+But none of this would have been conducive to the slapstick comedy that Rowling preferred at this point in the series.

 As it is, we are left with a cartload of questions.